 Director Jana Mohr Lone is the founder of the University of Washington Center for Philosophy for Children.
 For more than 25 years, she has been teaching philosophy to students from preschool to college and beyond.
 She is the author of The Philosophical Child, which has been translated into four languages; co-author of Philosophy in Education: Questioning and Dialogue in Schools; co-editor of Philosophy and Education: Introducing Philosophy to Young People; and she has written numerous articles about children's philosophical thinking.
-Her newest book, Seen and Not Heard, will be published by Rowman and Littlefield in 2021.
+Her newest book is Seen and Not Heard, published by Rowman and Littlefield in 2021.
 Jana is the founding president of PLATO (Philosophy Learning and Teaching Organization), the founding editor-in-chief of the journal Questions: Philosophy for Young People, from 2009 to 2015 the chair of the American Philosophical Association Committee on Pre-College Instruction in Philosophy, and she writes the blog Wondering Aloud: Philosophy with Young People.
 She lives with her family on Bainbridge Island, Washington.
 Follow her on Twitter: @JanaMohrLone

 Debi Talukdar, Program Director